UMR-CNRM/pyft/doc/Documentation.md

 and output of all the called functions are printed.

 **\--enableCache** activates a cache to obtain the node's parent faster.

+**\--nbPar** sets the number of parallel processes for the pyft\_parallel\tool.py tool.
+0 (default) to use as many processes as the number of cores.

+**\--optsByEnv** Name of the environment variable containing additional arguments to use.
+These arguments are processed after all other arguments.
+The variable can contain a multi-lines string.
+The variable is read line by line and the last applicable line is used.
+A line can take one of these two forms:

+  * "FILE\_DESCRIPTOR:=:OPTIONS": where FILE\_DESCRIPTOR is a regular expression to
+    test against the filename.
+If there is a match, the OPTIONS can be used for the file.
+  * "OPTIONS": if the line doesn\'t contain the FILE\_DESCRIPTOR part, it applies to all source code.

 ### Dealing with variables